Orange County Workplace Harassment Lawyer

 - Offensive images and objects

 These, however, are only some common examples.
 Illegal harassment can occur in a wide variety of workplace circumstances.
 If you think you’ve been exposed to improper conduct, you should consult an attorney to see if it rises to the level of actionable harassment.
 If you’re in the state of California and feel you may be a victim of workplace harassment, make sure you familiarize yourself with important employment law.

 Protection for Harassment Victims

 Workplace harassment is illegal under both California and federal law.
 The California Fair Employment and Housing Act prohibit harassment of employees, applicants, and independent contractors.
 It also requires employers to take all reasonable steps to prevent harassment.
 Similarly, on a federal level, Title VII of the Civil Rights Act of 1964, the Age Discrimination in Employment Act of 1967, and the Americans with Disabilities Act of 1990 all prohibit discriminatory and harassing conduct by employers.
-These laws also prevent employers from taking retaliatory action against employees who speak up about improper discriminatory or harassing conduct.
+These employment laws also prevent employers from taking retaliatory action against employees who speak up about improper discriminatory or harassing behavior.

 Legal Help for Workplace Harassment Victims in Orange County

-If you have experienced harassment in the workplace at the hands of your employer, supervisor, or coworker, you have options.
-Seek legal advice from the Orange County workplace harassment lawyers at Sessions & Kimball LLP are experienced in protecting the rights of employees who have been victimized on the job.
-We are here to see that you resolve your claim fairly, and we will pursue full compensation for the injuries you have suffered.
+If you have experienced harassment in the workplace at the hands of your employer, supervisor, or co-worker, you have options.
+Seek legal advice from the Orange County workplace harassment lawyers at Sessions & Kimball LLP who are experienced in protecting the rights of employees who have been victimized on the job.
+We are here to see that you resolve your claim fairly, and we will pursue full compensation for any injuries you have suffered.
 You can trust our employment attorneys in Orange County, Santa Ana, and Los Angeles to handle your case in a professional and confidential manner.